gvwilson/thirdbit/src/fiction/santas/index.md

 he actually, briefly, made a dent in the water.
-Finner had only a moment to admire how Santa Hood tucked in her elbows to plunge into the water as gracefully as a seahawk diving for fish before he discovered the hard way that the water was very, very cold.
+Finner had only a moment to admire how Santa Hood tucked in her elbows to plunge into the water as gracefully as a seahawk diving for fish before discovering the hard way that it was very, very cold.

 He spluttered to the surface,
 thrashing his arms against the weight of his suddenly-sodden coat.